 A model for tactical readiness development brings structure to complexity.
 It answers a fundamental question: how do we train varied physical qualities in an integrated, purposeful, and adaptive way that reflects real world demands?
 Programs built around that answer are what CF ONE training programs are designed to deliver.

-What Tactical Readiness Is
+What Tactical Readiness Means for Training

 Tactical readiness is the athlete’s ability to perform task specific physical requirements when needed, with minimal degradation of performance over time.
 The qualifier is important.
 High performance that drops off quickly under stress is not readiness; it is peak performance with poor durability.
 For athletes evaluating which military fitness program best fits their readiness development goals and training background, the military fitness program buying guide walks through exactly how to choose the right option.